shakfu/pyhola/README.md

 pip install pybind11
 ```

-Then use the included Makefile to compile the pybind11 extension.
+Then use the included Makefile to download, build dependencies and compile the pybind11 extension and a stable snapshot of the binder-generated extension.

 ```bash